 My nails are wider than the scratches, and they’re also at some funny angles as well.
 No clue what made them, or why.
 But they erupted in one go.
 I felt no pain, but the area was really warm to the touch.

 I’ve seen physical marks before.
 A few years back, I went on a ghost walk around Newcastle upon Tyne.
-The tour guide made me stand in a corner beside St Nicholas’ Cathedral, turned away from the rest of the ground.
+The tour guide made me stand in a corner beside St Nicholas’ Cathedral, turned away from the rest of the group.

 It suddenly went really quiet, like time slowed down, and I was convinced that if I turned round, I’d be alone.
+Even worse, I’d be in the “wrong” Newcastle.
+No idea where I got that sense from, but that was the impression in my mind.

 Really, really weird.